Pulicat Lake: Aquatic vegetation

-There are 59 species of aquatic vegetation, eight of Cyanophyceae, seven Chlorophyceae and two Rhodophyceae.
+There are 59 species of aquatic vegetation, eight of Cyanophyceae, seven Chlorophyceae, and two Rhodophyceae.
 Patches of residual, dry, evergreen forest and large areas of littoral scrub in woodlands in fishing villages bordering the lagoon are seen.
 Invasive phytoplankton species of Prosopis juliflora, Spirulina major, Oscillatoria spp., Anabaena spp., Rhizosolenia castracanei, Eucampia cornuta and Climacodium frauenfeldianum in the plains on the periphery of the lake have been recorded.

 Threats and issues

 Due to climate change and delay in the northeast monsoons quite often, lack of dredging activities in the estuaries region like Duggarajapatanam, Mulapadava and Tupilipalem.
-Diversity of the lake looks like the semi salt desert of what was the Aral Sea.
-It directly impacts wildlife conversation in those area and livelihoods of the people of the coastal community.
-Evidence of these changes were inevitable, bird migrations has decreased rapidly due to lack of maintenance of the lake beds.
-It affects the almost 160 km2 of the lake.
+The diversity of the lake looks like the semi-salt-desert of what was the Aral Sea.
+It directly impacts wildlife conservation in those areas and livelihoods of the people of the coastal community.
+Evidence of these changes were inevitable; bird migrations have decreased rapidly due to lack of maintenance of the lakebeds.
+It affects almost 160 km2 of the lake.
 Almost 40% of the lake was dried up by 2020.
 Recent trends and data show that Pullicat Lake is in the verge of destruction due to the lack of dredging activities.
-If same trends continuous it would be like another Aral Sea.
+If these trends continue, it would be like another Aral Sea.